preface-ai/coding-guideline-tips-and-others/README.md

-This is our general coding conventions at Preface
+# Coding Guideline

-# General
+This is our coding conventions & guideline at Preface

-## Do & Don’t
+## Comment

-### Don’t left meaningless comment
+### Don't comment unused code, remove them directly

 ```ruby
 ## ❌ DON'T left your removed code as comment